Configuring guests

 If no resource type identifier is specified in the device configuration, a suitable

 default is chosen.
-The most common default resource type is mem:
+The most common default resource type is mem:,

 but the default changes according to the vdev.
 For example, the default resource

-, though these devices can also be
+type for VIRTIO devices is pci:, though these devices can also be

-resources.
+specified as mem: resources.
 See the descriptions of individual

 devices for each device's default resource type.